-Online Homework, Smart Book, & Attendance Quizzes 15 %

-4 Lecture Exams (17 % each) 68 %
+Online Homework, Smart Book, & Attendance Quizzes 4 Semester Exams (17 % each) 15 % 68 %

 Final Exam 17 %

 Total 100%

-\YOUR IN PERSON FINAL EXAM SCORE WILL TAKE THE PLACE OF ANY EXAM MISSED DURING THE TERM (i.e. it will count twice).
-For students who do not miss an exam, the final exam may take the place of their lowest lecture exam if the final exam grade is higher.
+YOUR IN PERSON FINAL EXAM SCORE WILL TAKE THE PLACE OF ANY EXAM MISSED DURING THE SEMESTER (i.e. it will count twice).
+For students who do not miss an exam, the final exam may take the place of their lowest semester exam if the final exam grade is higher.
 The purpose of this policy is to eliminate the need for make-up exams.